Genetic Screening and Diagnosis

 Total costs for PGD genetic screening for sickle cell disorders will vary slightly depending upon the nature of the genetics being studied.
 Average costs for the medical and genetic portions of the service provided by the Fertility Institutes approach $27,000 U.S. Travel, lodging and the medical fees to the local African center assisting in your preparation will be extra.
 All services are provided at both our Los Angeles and New York locations.

 If you or a family member are living with a sickle cell related disorder and you have an interest in assuring a non-affected pregnancy, we invite you to contact us by phone, by email at Sickle Cell Inquiry or by filling out the following contact inquiry form.
 You will be contacted shortly by one of our experienced staff members.
 Thank you for you interest in the Sickle Related Disorders PGD Screening Program at the Fertility Institutes.

 Thank you for your interest in our Sickle Cell Anemia screening program.
-Please use the form below to request more information
+Please complete the form below to recieve more information.